jamieandrews08/MachineLearning/README.md

 ### Randomized Optimization:
- - Uses Randomized optimization to assign weights to an ANN (using one of the data sets from Supervised Learning analysis)
+ - Uses Randomized optimization to assign weights to an ANN
  - Uses Randomized optimization techniques to solve classic optimization problems such as:
    - Travelling Salesman
    - Knapsack